PartMan7/Three-Island/README.md

 Three Island should now be running.
 If you wish to disable it, click the Tampermonkey extension, and click the green slider next to `Three Island`.
 You may need to reload the page to undo changes to loaded PokéPastes.

+**Note**: Since the build process uses `touch` to force timestamps, identical XPIs will have different checksums on non-Linux platforms.
+You can use another tool to check ZIP equality, like comp_zip.

 **Note**: While using Greasemonkey and Tampermonkey, please **do not** add scripts from sources you don't trust.
 These scripts have higher permissions than most browser tabs, and can cause significant damage if a malicious script is run.
 (Comments have been added explaining the code line-by-line if you're not sure about this script's validity.)

 **Note**: Since these last two are just scripts, they don't update themselves.
 If you have an older version of the script(s) and would like to update, just copy-paste the whole thing over the old code and save.